marina601/discover-malta/TESTING.md

   - Go to the bottom of the page and check the pagination is working as expected
   - 8 Trips per page will display on the first page
   - Then the number of pages will be dynamically generated based on `trip_count` results
-  - If on page 1, the previous button will be disabled
+  - If on page 1, the Previous button will be disabled
-  - If on the last page, the next button will be disabled.
+  - If on the last page, the Next button will be disabled.
   - Current page number is displayed to the user and the page number's background colour is changed when active.

 ##### back to [content](#table-of-content)